Krutarth007/DeBT-FHIR/README.md

 This repository contains the official implementation of the DeBT-FHIR framework, used to quantify the sensitivity of clinical prediction models to data quality degradation in HL7 FHIR-based health information exchanges.

-> **"The Reliability Cliff: A Simulation Study of FHIR Data Quality Degradation and Its Impact on Clinical Prediction Models"**
+> **"A Simulation-Based Framework for Quantifying Predictive Model Robustness Under Progressive Structured Data Degradation"**
-> *Health Information Science and Systems*
+> *International Journal of Data Science and Analytics*

 ## 📌 Overview

 As healthcare moves toward FHIR-based AI ecosystems, the integrity of clinical data pipelines becomes critical.
 This study introduces a high-fidelity simulation framework to "stress-test" clinical AI before deployment.
 Using a cohort of 9,000 patients from the MIMIC-IV database, we simulate seven real-world degradation archetypes across eleven intensity levels.

 ### Key Findings: The "Reliability Cliff"
-Our research identifies a critical threshold at 70% degradation intensity ($L=0.7$), where predictive reliability for mortality and readmission models fails catastrophically, dropping significantly outside baseline 95% confidence intervals.
+Our research identifies a critical threshold at 70% degradation intensity (L=0.7), where predictive reliability for mortality and readmission models fails catastrophically, dropping significantly outside baseline 95% confidence intervals.

 ## 🚀 Key Features
 **FHIR ETL Pipeline:** Transforms raw MIMIC-IV relational data into standardized FHIR R4 Bundles (Patient, Encounter, Observation, Condition).